 In Israel, a ceremony is held where the President and Prime Minister of Israel, as well as survivors of the Holocaust, attend the observance of Yom HaShoah.
 An air raid siren is emitted to mark the beginning of a two-minute silence.
 Even in the UK we have a two-minute silence to symbolise the end of the war and give the opportunity to those that have died to be remembered and never forgotten.
-Day of love - Valentine's Day ~ Iris Zaganjori.

-14th February Traditions around the world...
-Argentinians have an additional entire week in July, which is known "Sweetness as Week", held between 13th and 20th.
+Traditions around the world...

+Argentinians have an additional entire week in July, which is known as "Sweetness Week", held between 13th and 20th.
 Lovers exchange kisses for sweets or chocolates and end the week with a friendship day.

 In Finland and Estonia partners exchange presents and love letters, which are all about celebrating their friendship!

-In Japan, honmei-choco ("true feeling") chocolates are hand delivered to boyfriends and husbands whilst giri-choco ("obligation chocolate") are received by the colleagues.
+In Japan, honmei-choco ("true feeling") chocolates are hand delivered to boyfriends and husbands whilst giri-choco ("obligation chocolate") received by the colleagues.
 The unpopular of male most colleagues receive cho-giri ("ultra-obligation chocolate") which is quite unlucky.
 On White Day (on March 14th) the people who received honmeichoco have to give back and give their loved ones presents are three times the which chocolates that they received.

 Norwegians hand-write Gaekkebrev ("Joke letters") to their crushes and press a small white Snowdrop flower inside.
 If a woman guesses correctly who the person is, she wins an Easter Egg at Easter.